Quick Answer

 We covered this in detail in A Deep Dive into Deel's Pricing and Fees for Contractors.

-This evidence set does not confirm one billing cadence across Xolo plans, regions, or product tracks.
-The article says to ask support to name the cadence for your exact track and send the matching checkout page or article URL.
+Billing cadence is not confirmed as uniform across Xolo plans, regions, or product tracks.
+Ask support to name the cadence for your exact track and send the matching checkout page or article URL.
 If that written confirmation is vague or missing, pause purchase.

-Nothing in this evidence set confirms a free tier or free option.
-The article says to get dated written confirmation of any free option, its limits, and what is excluded.
+No free tier or free option has been confirmed.
+Get dated written confirmation of any free option, its limits, and what is excluded.
 If support cannot state that clearly in writing, treat it as unresolved and pause purchase.

 This article does not verify any current starting figure, setup fee, monthly fee, or yearly fee for Xolo Leap.
 What it does confirm is that price checking for Leap belongs on the dedicated Xolo Leap Fees path.
 Save the official page for your region and match it with written support before relying on any figure.